sztal/V4Lab_Analyses/README.md

 * **Data/OfficialData**
 	* *officialData.txt/.RData* ---> this is the dataset with proper naming and coding of all important variables.
 Unimportant and superfluous variables have been removed from it.
 This dataset is recommended to use by external analysts.
+	* *Codebook.pdf/.Rmd* ---> this is a description of the variables in the official dataset (in English).
+	* *Codebook.pdf/.Rmd* ---> this is a description of the variables in the official dataset (in Polish).

 * **Data/Maps**
 	* *CorrectAnswersMap_KNOWLEDGE.csv* : the file is a map that maps respondents' answers to the KNOWLEDGE items to correct items.
 It is used to compute respondents' raw scores (total number of correct answers).